The latest statistics* on UK personal debt are staggering.

 - People in the UK owed £1.629 TRILLION at the end of January 2019

 - The average total household debt in the UK was £59,409, including mortgages, in December 2018

 - An average credit card debt on the average interest would take 26 years and 5 months to repay, if making only minimum monthly repayments

 - 371 people a day were declared insolvent or bankrupt in October to December 2018.
 This is equivalent to one person every 3 minutes and 53 seconds

 - 12 properties were repossessed every day in the 4th quarter of 2018, or one every 2 hours

 The primary reason given for 70% of all couples breaking up is money worries and a quarter of all those in debt are receiving treatment from their GP for stress, depression and anxiety.

 Working with CAP, we can help people just like our friends, families or neighbours, climb out of debt.
 We can draw people into a loving relationship with Jesus.
 We can save marriages.
 We can prevent suicides.
 We can keep families together.
-We can give mums the chance to feed their children and we can release parents from the worry of eviction.
+We can give mums the chance to feed their children and we can release people from the worry of eviction.
 God has a heart for the poor.
-We must heed His command to be open-handed towards our neighbours and towards the poor and needy in our land.
+We must heed His command to be open-handed towards our neighbours and towards the poor and needy in our community.

-Sheila Fielding – Blackburn Centre Manager
+Sheila Fielding – Blackburn CAP Debt Centre Manager